gevent/gevent/doc/intro.rst

 Installation and Requirements
 =============================

-gevent runs on Python 2 and Python 3.
-Versions 2.6 and 2.7 of Python 2
+`gevent 1.1`_ runs on Python 2 and Python 3.
+Versions 2.6 and 2.7 of
-are supported, and versions 3.3, 3.4, and 3.5 of Python 3 are
+Python 2 are supported, and versions 3.3, 3.4, and 3.5 of Python 3 are
-supported. gevent requires the greenlet__ library.
+supported.
+(Users of older versions of Python need to install gevent 1.0.x.) gevent requires the greenlet__ library.

-gevent also runs on PyPy 2.5.0 and above, although 2.6.1 or above is strongly recommended.
+gevent 1.1 also runs on PyPy 2.6.1 and above, although 4.0 or above is strongly recommended.
 On PyPy, there are no external dependencies.

 gevent and greenlet can both be installed with `pip`_, e.g., ``pip install gevent``.
-On Windows, both gevent and greenlet are distributed as binary `wheels`_, so no C compiler is required (so long as pip is at least version 1.4).
-On Linux and Mac OS X, a C compiler (Xcode on OS X) and the Python development package are required.
+On Windows and OS X, both gevent and greenlet are distributed as binary `wheels`_, so no C compiler is required (so long as pip is at least version 1.4).
+On Linux or for Mac OS X variants without pre-built wheels or if wheel installation is disabled, a C compiler (Xcode on OS X) and the Python development package are required.

 __ http://pypi.python.org/pypi/greenlet
 .. _`pip`: https://pip.pypa.io/en/stable/installing/
 .. _`wheels`: http://pythonwheels.com
+.. _`gevent 1.1`: whatsnew_1_1.html

 Example
 =======